Truth Telling in a World of Lies-

 I will not tell you how much I weighed.
 In the interest of full disclosure I will tell you that it was a large number, one I haven’t seen on a scale since my pregnancy years.
 After the disturbing weigh-in I was escorted to the cubicle where I had plenty of time to think while I waited for the doctor.

 I was shocked and horrified by the number on the scale.
-One of the reasons I hate scales is because they don’t lie and they have no way of softening the bad news.
+One of the reasons I hate scales is because they don’t lie and they are incapable of softening bad news.
 But it wasn’t the number that bothered me the most.
-It was the fact that I didn’t even notice the pounds sneaking on that really bothered me.
+It was the fact that I didn’t even notice my weight creeping up that really bothered me.
 It’s the sort of thing you would think one would notice.

 One of the reasons spiritual health is so easy to neglect is because it cannot be measured by looking at a person or the number of spiritual activities we participate in.
 Spiritual health can be faked, at least on the surface.
 A person can look good on the outside, say all the right things, be in church every time the doors are open and even read the Bible daily and still have a sin-sick soul.